Jyothishjoy/Solvent_QM-MM_Dynamics/Counter Ion Position/README.md

 After the Goat calculation, along with the global minimum structure, we get a file named `GOAT_temp.finalensemble.xyz`.

 This file contains all the potential conformations GOAT found.
-We can use K-Means clsutering implimented in AMBERTools to generate 10 potential structures (https://github.com/Jyothishjoy/Fe-Silylation/tree/main/K_Means_Clustering)
+We can use K-Means clustering implemented in AMBERTools to generate 10 potential structures (https://github.com/Jyothishjoy/Fe-Silylation/tree/main/K_Means_Clustering)

 I used WSL2 for this step.
-Convert xyz file to pdb using the following command.
+Convert `xyz` file to `pdb` using the following command.

     babel -i xyz GOAT_temp.finalensemble.xyz -O GOAT_temp.finalensemble.pdb

-Then use mol_2_cluster.in file with cpptraj to geenerate 10 representative clusters.
+Then use `mol_2_cluster.in` file with cpptraj to generate 10 representative clusters.

     parm GOAT_temp.finalensemble.pdb
     trajin GOAT_temp.finalensemble.pdb